La Grosse Mort short film

 My short story What the Reply Shows has been turned into an audiobook by the fiction podcast The Centropic Oracle.
 This story is a sequel of sorts to my shinny hockey yarn Johnny B. In this new story, Johnny is an old man and is looking back on the fateful night at an outdoor rink where his life changed forever (and who among us hasn’t had a life-altering experience while playing shinny?).
 You can listen to the story on YouTube or at The Centropic Oracle.

-Ghost Hounz, a short film written by Phil Voyd, the Hyde to my Jekyll (or maybe we’re both Jekydes) is in the fourth chapter of the Monster Pool horror anthology.
+Ghost Houndz, a short film written by Phil Voyd, the Hyde to my Jekyll (or maybe we’re both Hykylls) is in the fourth chapter of the Monster Pool horror anthology.
 Monster Pool screens at the historic Mayfair Theatre in Ottawa, Canada every October.
 The theme (more or less) of this year’s anthol was technology.
-You can watch Ghost Hounz for free here.
+You can watch Ghost Houndz for free here.

 Monster Pool 3

 A short film I wrote under the pen name T. T. Trestle* is part of a horror anthology called Monster Pool: Seven Deadly Sins, the third volume of Monster Pool.
 The anthol has seven shorts by different filmmakers, each segment exploring one of the infamous mortal sins.
 My story is about lust, also known as lechery, concupiscence or high school.

 Seven Deadly Sins can be rented on Amazon US or Amazon UK (unfortunately, it’s not available on Amazon Cthulhu yet).
 A mysterious object called a “Blu-ray” or a “DVD”, which sounds like something you definitely don’t want to catch, can be purchased at monsterpool.

 * I just watched Split.
 I thought it was really good but now I’m regretting using all these pen names.
 Fingers crossed that none of my stories suddenly appear with the byline The Beast.